Celebrity fans reflect on ‘amazing’ Taylor Swift concert at Wembley

 Another video showed Little Women director Gerwig, 40, walking through a part of the stadium separated from fans.

-Other stars, including Love Actually actor Hugh Grant and married Hollywood couple Mila Kunis and Ashton Kutcher, were also reported to have attended the concert.
+Other stars, including The Hunger Games star Liam Hemsworth and married Hollywood couple Mila Kunis and Ashton Kutcher, were reported to have attended the concert.

 Fourteen-time Grammy winner Swift’s first date in London on Friday was attended by Labour leader Sir Keir Starmer and the Prince of Wales and his two eldest children, who took a selfie with the Anti-Hero singer.